Robbie Grossman Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Royals pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Royals have a 4.36 team ERA that ranks 14th across all league pitching staffs.
+- The Royals have a 5.00 team ERA that ranks 22nd among all league pitching staffs.

-- The Royals rank 16th in baseball in home runs given up (12 total, 1.1 per game).
+- Royals pitchers combine to allow 21 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- Lyles (0-2) gets the start for the Royals, his third of the season.
+- Lyles (0-2) gets the starting nod for the Royals in his fourth start of the season.
+He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.

-- His last time out came on Thursday against the Toronto Blue Jays, when the righty threw 5 2/3 innings, surrendering five earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Wednesday against the Texas Rangers, when he tossed 6 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.